Every year in the U.S. more than six million car crashes occur.

 5. Lane Departure Warning System

-Lane departure warning (LDW) alerts the driver when their car is about to veer out of a lane through the use of a camera sensor that is typically mounted on the vehicle’s windshield.
+Lane departure warning (LDW) are and ADAS system that alerts the driver when their car is about to veer out of a lane through the use of a camera sensor that is typically mounted on the vehicle’s windshield.
 It helps to prevent crashes that may occur due to unexpected lane departures by watching lane markings.

 6. Adaptive Headlights